Reflections for the 34th Week in Ordinary Time 2011/2020**

 Let us pray, as we prepare to enter the Advent season and welcome the new-born King, that we are able to do what we can do to bring all this to be.

-Saturday of the Thirty-Fourth Week of Ordinary Time
+Saturday of the 34th Week in Ordinary Time

 “Be vigilant at all times and pray that you have the strength to escape the tribulations that are immanent and to stand before the Son of Man.”

 This is a beautiful Gospel with which to close another Liturgical Year.
 I don’t know if the words of Jesus are meant to be advice or suggestions.
 Word has it that you never give advice to other people.
 They don’t really want it and won’t listen to it anyway.
 It is better to suggestthey do this or that.
 That way they just might at least listen to what you have to say.
 Whether they will do it is another matter.
 So, just to be on the safe side, let us say that Jesus is suggesting to us that as we close this year and begin another we try to do these three things:

 First, we are to be vigilant.
 Watch what we do, think before we act, make good ethical choices for the good of others.

 Second, pray.
 Let’s take the time for daily prayer to our Lord and Savior.
 If we are going to truly be his disciples, we must be a people of prayer.